-The First Estate is home to the only shopping strip in Venus Bay, consisting of a general store, fishing and surfing store, take-away shops, real estate agents, caravan park and a restaurant.
+The First Estate consists of a general store, fishing and surfing store, take-away shops, real estate agents, caravan park and a restaurant.

-Three of Venus Bay’s five surf beaches (Nos.
-1, 2 and 3 beaches) are in the First Estate, with the Venus Bay Surf Livesaving Club located at the No. 1 Beach.
+Three of Venus Bay’s five surf beaches are in the First Estate, with the Venus Bay Surf Livesaving Club located at the No. 1 Beach.
 This is the only patrolled beach, although during the busy summer period surf patrols regularly make their way up and down the beaches to just beyond No. 5 beach.